riccardo-bernardini/protypo/doc/Blueprints/execution.md

 * Iterators, used in `for` loops, represented by types implementing the `Iterator` interface

 Functions and field selects return values of type `Engine_Value`

+# Execution model

+It is just a visit of the tree in depth-first order, but possibly with "lazy" evaluation.
+For example, the execution of a conditional branch first evaluates the  condition, then decides which branch to follow.

+At every time there is an active symbol table, a new level is opened
+* In a `for` loop for the index variable (the new level is over the current environment)
+* In the call of a template-defined function (the new level is a children of the root table)